 As you may guess the higher the position the higher the air bypass, thus the higher the idle speed RPM.

-The ECU commands the IAC by supplying battery voltage to either of its two internal motor windings, one of them extends the pintle, the other retracts it.
+The ECU controls the idle air control valve by supplying battery voltage to either of its two internal motor windings, one of them extends the pintle, the other retracts it.

 Controlling the idle speed is a dynamic process, the ECU is constantly adjusting it depending on engine conditions, for example, each time the A/C compressor turns on the ECU opens the air bypass to prevent an RPM drop.